vpayno/exercism-workspace/go/grains/grains-doc.md

 func Square(number int) (uint64, error)
 ```

-Square returns the number of grains for the given square on a chessboard\.
+Square returns the number of grains for the given square on a chessboard.

 <details><summary>Example</summary>
 <p>